“With strong performances at Infrastructure,

 previously-disclosed SEC investigation relating to derivatives

 accounting.
-GE and its auditors had concluded that the companys
+GE and its auditors had concluded that the company’s

 accounting for the commercial paper hedging program satisfied the